A private estate in south Keston, centred on the historic Holwood House

 Holwood House was rebuilt in 1826 by Decimus Burton after its predecessor had burned down.
 The house has recently been converted from use as a company headquarters into an ostentatiously luxurious family home.

-Seventy-eight homes have been built on the site of a demolished 1970s outbuilding, in three concentric crescents called Wilberforce Court.
+More recently, 78 homes have been built on the site of a demolished 1970s outbuilding, in three concentric crescents called Wilberforce Court.
 Holwood House’s stable blocks have been extended to create a second development called the Courtyard.
 The rest of the parkland is protected from development.

 To the north of Holwood House, Holwood Hill Fort is an Iron Age earthwork that may have been surrounded by a substantial ditched and walled enclosure.
-The fort was named ‘Caesar’s Camp’ by Victorian historians who were, “unable to grasp the astonishing fact that things could actually be older than Roman,” as one website puts it.
+The fort was named ‘Caesar’s Camp’ by Victorian historians who were “unable to grasp the astonishing fact that things could actually be older than Roman,” as one website puts it.
 The earthwork was partly destroyed by landscaping for Holwood House and what remains of it is on the estate’s private land.

 Postcode area: Keston BR2